openfoodfacts/taxonomy-editor/README.md

 - provide helpers to assist power contributors in enriching the taxonomy (eg. find corresponding wikidata entry)
 - offer an API to the taxonomy for third party applications (complementing the existing API)

+## RDF Converter

+This project also includes a utility for transforming our taxonomies into RDF format for use in semantic web tooling.
+A deployment of ShowVoc is also included to allow the taxonomies to be easily visualised.

+Further details on the RDF converter can be found here

 ## Why is this project appealing?

 - Python and ReactJS tech stack (a powerful combo)